Privacy policy

 When you are a client with us (or you are in contact with us for other reasons) and use our websites, we generally process your personal data as a controller under the General Data Protection Regulation (the “GDPR”) and the Danish Data Protection Act (databeskyttelsesloven) (the “DPA”).

-You can find our contact details at the bottom of this page.
+You will find our contact details at the end of this policy.

 Processor

 However, in certain cases, Accura acts as a processor.
-This would be the case if, for example, Accura were to set up a virtual data room without having any influence on the contents thereof (for example, if we represent the buyer of a business but set up the data room for the seller and the seller selects the contents to be disclosed in the data room).
+This would be the case if, for example, Accura were to set up a virtual data room without having any influence on the contents thereof, for example, if we represent the buyer of a business but set up the data room for the seller who selects the material to be disclosed in the data room.
 This privacy policy does not cover the processing activities that we carry out as a processor.

 Purposes and categories of personal data etc.